tonylanglet/webex-powershell/README.md

 * Site Admin account

 ## Confirmed versions
-The following version of applications required for the scripts to work has been tested and are verified confirmed working.
+The following version of applications required for the scripts to work has been tested and are verified working.

 ### WebEx
 | Site type  | Service version | Page version | Client version |